Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 Failures of this test caused by BMCs in the "On" state can be safely ignored.

 <a name="hms-component-endpoints-auxiliary-controller-redfish-subtype-hsm"></a>
-#### ComponentEndpoints of Redfish subtype "AuxiliaryController" in HSM (CASMHMS-5272)
+#### ComponentEndpoints of Redfish subtype "AuxiliaryController" in HSM

-The following HMS functional test may fail due to known issue [CASMHMS-5272](https://connect.us.cray.com/jira/browse/CASMHMS-5272) because of ComponentEndpoints of Redfish subtype "AuxiliaryController" in HSM:
+The following HMS functional test may fail due to a known issue because of ComponentEndpoints of Redfish subtype "AuxiliaryController" in HSM:
 * `test_smd_component_endpoints_ncn-functional_remote-functional.tavern.yaml`

 This issue looks similar to the following in the test output: